 Table of Contents

-You do not have to provide the information requested on a form that is subject to the Paperwork Reduction Act unless the form displays a valid OMB control number.
-Books or records relating to a form or its instructions must be retained as long as their contents may become material in the administration of any Internal Revenue law.
+You aren't required to provide the information requested on a form that is subject to the Paperwork Reduction Act unless the form displays a valid OMB control number.
+Books or records relating to a form or instructions must be retained as long as their contents may become material in the administration of any Internal Revenue law.

 Generally, tax returns and return information are confidential, as required by section 6103.
-However, section 6103 allows or requires the Internal Revenue Service to disclose or give the information shown on your tax return to others described in the Code.
-For example, we may disclose your tax information to the Department of Justice for civil and criminal litigation, and to cities, states, the District of Columbia, and U.S. commonwealths and possessions to administer their tax laws.
+However, section 6103 allows or requires the IRS to disclose or give the information shown on your tax return to others described in the Code.
+For example, we may disclose your tax information to the Department of Justice for civil and criminal litigation, and to cities, states, the District of Columbia, and U.S. commonwealths and possessions for use in administering their tax laws.
 We may also disclose this information to other countries under a tax treaty, to federal and state agencies to enforce federal nontax criminal laws, or to federal law enforcement and intelligence agencies to combat terrorism.

 The time needed to complete and file Form 945 will vary depending on individual circumstances.
 The estimated average time is: Recordkeeping, 5 hr., 58 min.; Learning about the law or the form, 24 min.; and Preparing and sending the form to the IRS, 30 min.
 If you have comments concerning the accuracy of these time estimates or suggestions for making Form 945 simpler, we would be happy to hear from you.
 You can send us comments from www.irs.gov/formspubs.
-Click on More Information and then click on Comment on Tax Forms and Publications.
-Or you can write to the Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
+Click on More Information and then click on Give us feedback.
+Or you can send your comments to the Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
-Do not send Form 945 to this address.
+Don't send Form 945 to this address.
 Instead, see Where To File, earlier.

 |More Online Instructions|